 1.1 These procedures are applicable to all scholarships, bursaries and prizes (awards) established in accordance with the Scholarships, Bursaries and Prizes - Governing Policy.

-1.2 Selection and administration of all Postgraduate Research Scholarships, including Commonwealth Postgraduate Research Scholarships, is further detailed in the Selection of Candidates for Postgraduate Research Scholarships – Managerial Policy and associated Procedures.
+1.3 Selection and administration of all Postgraduate Research Scholarships, including Commonwealth Postgraduate Research Scholarships, is further detailed in the Research Training Program Scholarships – Managerial Policy and Higher Degrees by Research Scholarships - Procedures.